Worldometers tells me that 2,229,710 blogs were written today. And, it’s only 10.35 AM in the morning, Eastern Standard Time!

 - Browse through your inbound Q&A, customer service requests, and any other feedback channels and support channels you have.

 - Have a coffee with your sales team.
 They are usually a treasure box of information since they are interacting with your prospects and clients all the time.
-Get ideas about the struggles or pain points that draws someone to your brand.
+Get ideas about the struggles or pain points that draw someone to your brand.
 Find out the nuances of how your brand solves their problem.
 Use this knowledge to create content that actually speaks to your target audience!

 BEST PRACTICE #5: Spread the Word - Actively